swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 Concept of a single precedence hierarchy is removed.
 Instead, to omit parentheses in expression with two neighbouring `infix` operators, precedence relationship *must* be defined between their precedence groups.

-It is performed by adding `strongerThan` clause, see example:
+It is performed by adding `higherThan` clause, see example:

 ```swift
 precedencegroup Additive {